HansHans135/HansHans135/README.md

 # 👋 Hello World!
----

 ## 🌐 About Me
 Hi there!
-I'm Hans, a passionate developer focused on creating innovative solutions.
+I'm Hans, a student passionate about technology and software development.

 ## 🛠️ Tech Stack
 - **Programming Languages**: